 Student Loan Repayment Options for Physicians

-There are two main groups of repayment plans for federal or private student loans; Income-Driven and Non-Income Driven.
+There are two main groups of repayment options for federal or private student loans; Income-Driven and Non-Income Driven.
 Within each of these two main groups, there are many repayment plans for you to choose from, each with their own benefits.

 This group includes the following repayment plans: